dougmasson/powerplant-coding-challenge-engie/README.md

 ### Postman

 To get started with the Postman collections you will need to download the Postman tool from [getpostman.com/postman](https://www.getpostman.com/postman).
-With Postman installed, you can create requests or download the file of collection with 3 playloads created.
+With Postman installed, you can create requests or download the file of collection with 3 payloads and also some more examples.

 [Download file](ProductionPlan.postman_collection.json)